 October 16, 2016 - Work began in the fall of 2016 on the existing red-brick O Street Pumping Station to turn it into....

-- The new DC Water Headquarters building.
-Completion is expected in 2018.
+- The new DC Water Headquarters building, close to the finish line.

 - The east side of the building.

 - A wide view, showing the new building's location along the Anacostia River.

 July 8, 2018 - DC Water's 1st Street SE operations, as seen from Nationals Park.

 DC Water, Sliding from to February 2007 to March 2019